 In order to apply to rent a property you will need the following:

 You will need to complete one application per applicant aged 18 or over.
 Information required on your application will include bank details to run a credit search, previous landlord details and employment details so make sure you have these available and let any referees you have put down know that they will be contacted for a reference as this is likely to speed up the process.
-Click here to download an application form.
+Please contact the office for an application form.

 You will be required to sign an Assured Short hold Tenancy Agreement for a minimum of 6 months.
-In exceptional circumstances shorter leases may be available.
+In exceptional circumstances shorter leases or other lease types may be available.
 If you would like to enquire about a shorter lease then our staff will be more than happy to help.

 At the landlord’s discretion the lease may be renewed for a further fixed term (typically 6 or 12 month’s) or may lapse into a statutory periodic agreement that continues to run indefinitely on the same terms as the initial agreement until either party serves the required written notice.

 In order to get your deposit back it will need to be agreed by both you and the landlord/agent.
 A final inspection or ‘check-out’ of the property will take place once the tenancy has finished determining whether or not there has been any damages or dilapidations to the property.
 If there are then these will be advised to the tenant.

 You will need to know your Deposit account log in details in order to get your deposit back so it is very important you keep these in a safe place for the duration of your tenancy.
 If you have lost these don’t panic!
 You can contact the Deposit Protection Service who will help you access your account.